 The ticket cost depends on the route.
-Tickets from IST airport to Taksim and Sultanahmet go for about 18 TL (about €3) per person and a trip to Kadikoy costs ₺149 (~$5.15/€4.70).
+Tickets from IST airport to Taksim, for example, go for ₺136 (~$4.70/€4.30) per person and a trip to Kadikoy costs ₺149 (~$5.15/€4.70).
 This is the pricing set for the year 2024.

 A shuttle transfer from Istanbul’s New Airport is undoubtedly the fastest and most convenient way to get anywhere in Istanbul.
 It is an ideal option if you have heavy luggage and want to get to the hotel as quickly as possible.

 With a shuttle, you can be sure that:

-- the transfer price is fixed and, unlike a regular taxi, cannot increase during the trip;
+- the transfer price is fixed and, unlike a regular taxi, cannot increase during the trip

-- if needed, child seats are available too.
+- if needed, child seats are available too

 - payment is only in cash and in Turkish lira